-Available in mildew resistant formulas, this slightly shiny paint is great for high moisture areas such as the kitchen and the bathroom.
-This paint is washable, which makes cleaning up food splatters a breeze.
-Keep in mind, that slight shine will sometimes highlight blemishes in the wall so be sure to apply it to a smooth surface.
+Available in mildew resistant formulas, this has a subtle shine and is great for high moisture areas such as the kitchen and the bathroom.
+This finish is washable, which makes cleaning up food splatters a breeze.
+Keep in mind, this option can highlight blemishes in the wall so be sure to apply it to a smooth surface.

-Don’t Forget the Ceiling The ceiling is often forgotten yet it’s an important area when creating a complete design.
+The ceiling is often forgotten yet it’s an important part of creating a complete design.

 The most common solution is to paint it bright white, which is a great choice to offset a deep, bold wall color.
 However painting the ceiling with a color can create a bit of interest and actually make the room feel bigger.